neuronsimulator/nrn/vector.rst

         This function is used in those
         cases where one wishes to keep the vector data even under subsequent runs.

-        record and play have been implemented by Michael Hines.

     .. seealso::
         :meth:`Vector.record`, :meth:`Vector.play`

 ----

 .. method:: Vector.indgen